Enteral Feeding at Home: Caregiver Education

 Prepare the Formula

 Each formula will have different storage instructions.
-For those requiring refrigeration or freezing, they will need to be brought to room temperature before administering.
-[6] First and foremost, the expiration date should be reviewed, and the formula should be discarded if past the date.
+Formulas requiring refrigeration or freezing must be brought to room temperature before administering.
+[6] First and foremost, the expiration date should be reviewed, and the formula should be discarded if it is past the date.
 [11] Opened containers should be used or discarded within 24 hours.
-While some formulas come as a ready-made liquid, others may be in a powder formulation and should be mixed with water as per package instructions.
+While some formulas come as a ready-made liquid, others may be in a powder formulation and should be mixed with water as per the package instructions.

 Administer the Formula

-There are three methods to provide tube feedings.
-These include feeding via a syringe, gravity bag, or an electronic pump and bag set-up.
+Three methods are available for providing tube feedings: feeding via a syringe, gravity bag, or an electronic pump and bag set-up.
 When initiating enteral feedings, the feeding volume typically should start low and increase slowly as the stomach adjusts and feeding tolerance is confirmed.
 [1] The feeding method is selected based on feeding volume and patient tolerance.
 All methods start with flushing the tube and checking for appropriate tube placement, positioning the patient, and preparing the formula.

 Syringe